Credit and Debit Card Convenience Fee and FAQ

 E-Check payments from checking and savings accounts will continue to be accepted by BHCC, there is no convenience fee for this service.
 Go to https://selfservice.bhcc.edu/Student/Finance.

-Summer: Payment is due at the time of registration.
+Summer: Payment for all Summer courses is due by the payment due date listed on the Student Payment homepage.
 Students have a number of payment options.
-Students may pay in full online, submit a third party commitment letter or receive a financial aid award from the Financial Aid Office at BHCC (financial aid is not available to students who are taking courses for the first time at BHCC during the summer).
+Students may pay in full online, submit a third party commitment letter or receive a financial aid award from the Financial Aid Office at BHCC.

 Fall/Spring: Payment for all Fall and Spring courses is due by the payment due date listed on the Student Payment homepage, on or after the payment due date, payment is due at the time of registration.
 Students must pay in full, create an authorized payment plan or have a pending financial aid award in place at BHCC and pay for or waive the College’s health insurance by the payment due date.
 Failure to pay may result in courses being dropped at the close of business on the day of registration.
 At the time of registration students registering in-person receive a registration statement/bill and schedule that indicates the amount due.
 Students registering online should go to https://selfservice.bhcc.edu/Student/Finance